the-paulus/cpp11-tutorial/docs/05_Classes/Constructors.md

 The default constructor is used whenever an object is default or value initialized.
 Default initialization happens when

-- objects are defined as non`static` at block scope without initializers.
+- objects are defined as non`static` within the block scope without initializers.
 - a class itself has data members of class type using the sythesized default constructor.
 - members of a class type are not explicitly initialized in a constructor initializer list.